kevin-allen/dlc_review_labeled_video/README.md

 Use "f", "b", "s" and "q" to move forward, backward, save frames and quit.

+Do not close the window with our mouse.
+Use "q" to quit.
 ```
 python ~/repo/review_labeled_video_and_extract/review_labeled_video_and_extract.py  mn5183-29072020-1513.arena_topDLC_resnet50_leverDetectorSep29shuffle1_226500_labeled.mp4 mn5183-29072020-1513.arena_top.avi selected_frames_mn5183-29072020-1513.arena_top.avi
 ```